OmegaWave and Alactic Intervals Discussions

 Honestly, I am struggling with this.
 I am interested in multiple things (coaching, sport science, data science and statistics, psychology, history, philosophy, martial arts…) and it seems that I get “agitated” by how much more I need to read/learn.
 Sometimes I (probably others, if they are willing to openly admit) solve this issue by degrading the new “source” as unnecessary.
 Sometimes this is a fluke but most of the time I might be right.
 Sometimes we just end up reading books, not because of positive attraction to them and knowledge, but because of “fear of missing out” (click HERE).
 It is getting harder and harder to leverage this “complementary aspect” of sharpen~saw

-To cut the long story short, out of my agitation (not sure rightly so, or to protect my ignorance) I posted couple of statuses on my Facebook wall that luckily ended up being great source of information from the experienced guys commenting.
-You an find them at the bottom.
+To cut the long story short, out of my agitation (not sure rightly so, or to protect my ignorance) I posted a couple of statuses on my Facebook wall that luckily ended up being a great source of information from the experienced guys commenting.
+You can find them at the bottom.

-I might be seen as devil’s advocate, because in the room full of coaches I will defend sport scientist, and in room full of sport scientists I will quote Nassim Taleb and stress the importance of tinkering and artisans (coaches).
+I might be seen as devil’s advocate because in a room full of coaches I will defend sports scientists, and in a room full of sports scientists I will quote Nassim Taleb and stress the importance of tinkering and artisans (coaches).
 I have always been like this – someone who wants to create more balance, sometimes stressing the opposing argument just for the sake of it.
-It is similar with these two posts and my recent social media activity.
-In some I attack sport scientists for their complete lack of connection to the real world and coaching practices and risks, and in some I attack ignorance of coaches who uses certain evidence that cannot be sign of causality.
+It is similar to these two posts and my recent social media activity.
+In some I attack sports scientists for their complete lack of connection to the real world and coaching practices and risks, and in some I attack ignorance of coaches who uses certain evidence that cannot be a sign of causality.
 Besides “living in the cave doesn’t make you a geologist”